QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/agile-scrum/index.md

 <div class="row row-cols-md-2"><div>

 The development is made of iterations, a repetition of cycles, called **sprints** (=**iteration**).
-The result of your sprint is usually called **increment**.
+The result of your sprint is usually called an **increment**.
 A sprint is made of **4 ceremonies** (`rituels`).

 1. **Sprint Planning**: when starting a sprint
 2. **Daily Scrum**: daily meeting
-3. **Sprint review**: at the end, demonstration to the client
+3. **Sprint review**: in the end, demonstration to the client
 4. **Sprint retrospective**: usually at the end, look for improvements
 </div><div>

 Usually, a sprint lasts **2 to 4 weeks**.
-Once you picked a duration, you shouldn't change it (unless you got a good reason).
+Once you pick a duration, you shouldn't change it (unless you have a good reason).

-A sprint is considered as a project as a whole, so you have to write tests and the documentation during the sprint.
+A sprint is considered a project as a whole, so you have to write tests and documentation during the sprint.
 You will do the same as you are doing for the project and add functionalities one after another until you reach your goal.
 </div></div>

 <hr class="sep-both">